 As soon as you hear of a person's passing, you might choose to reach out right away and extend your words of love and support.
 When you're deciding how to send condolences over text, consider these examples of appropriate ways to message someone immediately following a death:

-- I'm leaving my phone on tonight in case you want to talk - it doesn't matter what time.
-I will be here.
+- I'm leaving my phone on tonight in case you want to talk.
+It doesn't matter what time, I will be there.

 - I can be at your house by 5:00.
 Let me come over and help however you need it.

 - Don't worry about responding...
 I just want you to know I'm sorry and I'm here for you.

 - I don't know the right words to say right now, and while it is cliche,I am sorry, and I love you very much